-c.
-Discrimination Based on Sex: An intentional or unintentional act that adversely affects employment and/or educational opportunities because of a person's membership in a protected class or association with a member(s) of a protected class that is based on sex (including pregnancy).
+M. Discrimination Based on Sex: An intentional or unintentional act that adversely affects employment and/or educational opportunities and is related to a pregnancy, sex, gender, marital status, sexual orientation, gender identity, or gender expression.

 Discrimination may be classified as either disparate impact (facially neutral practices that fall more harshly on one group than another and cannot be justified by business necessity) or disparate treatment (treatment of an individual that is less favorable than treatment of others based on discriminatory reasons).
 A single act of discrimination may be based on more than one protected class status.